usetania/usetania-static/content/roadmap/_index.en.md

 ##### **4. User Roles**

 Provide the ability to create different access level for various people.
 The User Roles are essential for controlling what actions the various users at your organisation are allowed to perform.
-By applying User Roles, no one has more power than they need, and this can make your Tania system more secure and streamline your workflows too.
+By applying the User Roles, no one has more power than they need, and this can make your Tania system more secure and streamline your workflows too.
 We are going to provide two roles:

 * Superadmin
 * Staff

 ##### **5. Sub Area**

-Within each area, you can break out your growing areas into smaller parts, referred to as Sub Area.
+Within each Area with type of Growing, you can break out your growing areas into smaller parts, referred to as Sub Area.
 This division aims to facilitate the organization of the production process which is mostly carried out by small and microfarms.

 ##### **6. Tasks Template**

-Provide a functionality to create template of repetitive tasks that need to be done, based on categories.
+Provide functionality to create templates of repetitive tasks that need to be done, based on categories.

 <hr/>